DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl/accesses.md

 #### Object Scope

-The `object` scope only grants access on a very specific object referenced by uuid.
+The `object` scope only grants access on a single, specific object, referenced by uuid.

-This scope is typically used when a user wishes to share a single, specific object with another user.
+This scope is typically used when a user wishes to share an entity with another user.

 In the example below, whoever is inheriting this access card can `READ` the `Service` entity with uuid `ce649cc8-c283-4e4a-af30-9e5de4e9686d`.